dennism501/graphy-react-interview/README.md

 Run the ESLint automatic fix using `yarn run lint:fix` or `npm run lint:fix`

+### Hooks

+Tests and linting are both run on the pre-commit hook.
+Pass `--no-verify` to `git commit` if you want to skip these.

 ### Deployment

 Deployed to [https://graphy-react-interview.scottwarren.dev/]() via Netlify.